Weekly Market Review – January 25, 2025

 Natural Gas

-For the report week from Wednesday, August 21, to Wednesday, August 28, 2024, the Henry Hub spot price fell by $0.23 from $2.12 per million British thermal units (MMBtu) to $1.89/MMBtu.
-Regarding Henry Hub futures, the September 2024 NYMEX contract expired at the end of this report week at $1.930/MMBtu, down by $0.25 from the start of the report week.
-The October 2024 NYMEX contract price decreased to $2.097/MMBtu, down by $0.22 from the start to the end of the report week.
-The price of the 12-month strip averaging October 2024 through September 2025 futures contracts declined by $0.11 to $2.957/MMBtu.
+For this report week from Wednesday, November 13, to Wednesday, November 20, 2024, the Henry Hub spot price rose by $0.24 from $2.10 per million British thermal units (MMBtu) to $2.34/MMBtu.
+Regarding Henry Hub futures, the price of the December NYMEX contract increased by $0.21 from $2.983/MMBtu at the start of the report week to $3.193/MMBtu at the end of the week.
+The price of the 12-month strip averaging December 2024 through November 2025 futures contracts rose by $0.13 to $3.227/MMBtu.
+Natural gas spot prices rose at all major regional pricing locations this report week.
+Price changes ranged from an increase of $0.03 at the Houston Ship Channel to an increase of $2.45 at the Waha Hub.

 World Markets